amirbavand/amirbavand.com/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a Software Research Engineer based in Toronto.
-Currently I work at <a href="https://www.wesleyclover.com">Guidewire Software</a> as a Software Egninieer, focusing on backend infrastructure.
-My team and I are primarily dedicated to enhancing the reliability and maintainability of Guidewire's backend cloud and infrastructure.
+I am a Software Engineer based in Toronto.
+Currently I work at <a href="https://www.guidewire.com">Guidewire Software</a> as a Software Egninieer, focusing on backend infrastructure.
+My team and I are primarily dedicated to enhancing the reliability and maintainability of Guidewire's cloud platform and infrastructure.

 Previously I was a Full-Stack Software Engineer at <a href="https://www.wesleyclover.com">Wesley Clover</a>.
 I mainly worked on Edge-Signal, which is an edge-computing management platform.
 I worked on different parts of the platform including, the backend, infrastructure, device, and frontend of our web application.